vipervit/wuhan-stats/README.md

 # wuhan_stats
 Simple alert for updates of Wuhan virus statistics.

-Generates alert using the Notifications feature on Mac or Windows as soon as new statistics are available on https://www.worldometers.info/coronavirus/
+Generates alert using the Notifications feature on Mac or Windows as soon as new statistics are available at https://www.worldometers.info/coronavirus/

 ![Alert sample](snapshot.jpeg)